 5. Stay mobile-friendly

-Go over your site’s mobile version while putting yourself in the position of the user and test out every page, user action, and button.
+Since everyone has mobile devices or smartphones these days, go over your site’s mobile version while putting yourself in the position of the user and test out every page, user action, and button.

 Your mobile website should be cleaner and less cluttered than your desktop version, so consider minimizing page elements and scaling down some assets, like the menu.